-2009-2012: CoBot Robots: Beyond the Visitor Companion task, our CoBot robots perform tasks for people in our buildings.
+2009-2012: CoBot Robots: Our CoBot robots perform tasks for people in our CMU buildings.
 My thesis work focused on CoBot modeling the humans in the environment and planning to ask for help to overcome uncertainty and actuation limitations.
 More information found here, a video history of the project is here, and a demonstration video filmed for the National Science Foundation here.

 2008-2009: Asking Questions: I have run a series of studies on how systems can ask questions when it detects it is uncertain of the correct answer and elicit the most accurate responses from people.
 Subjects were given a task on either email applications, activity recognizers, or robots.
 They were wold that the learning application might ask questions if it was uncertain of its prediction.
 I varied the agents' questions along five dimensions, each participant receiving a different combination: uncertainty, low/high level context, amount of context, prediction, and supplemental feature selection.
 I found the combination of dimensions that maximizes accuracy of user responses and validated it against a combination of the same dimensions that HCI experts suggested.